-Rachel is originally from West Chester, Ohio (just north of Cincinnati) and earned her bachelor’s degree in English from the University of Dayton and her master’s degree in library and information science (MLIS) from the University of Pittsburgh.
+Rachel is originally from West Chester, Ohio (just north of Cincinnati) and earned her bachelor’s degree in English (BA) from the University of Dayton in 1999 and her master’s degree in library and information science (MLIS) from the University of Pittsburgh in 2001.

 For more information about her work history, please see her CV.